edwardcallow/tesco-jargon/c.md

 A metal unit on wheels used to transport cases of stock.

 #### Call Mr Robinson
-A checkout prompt indicating the card used may be blocked.
+A checkout prompt indicating that the card used may be blocked, or requires authorisation.

 #### Capital expenditure
 Funds used to buy or upgrade physical things.